In September, President Obama lifted a longstanding U.S. ban on the import of rubies and jade from Myanmar, the country formerly known as Burma.

 In 2015, human rights watchdog Global Witness exposed ongoing financial ties between high-up military officers and proxy mining corporations that funnel jade profits back to the military.
 This follows a pattern we’ve seen elsewhere in gemstone mining, with military cronies in Angola and Zimbabwe profiting from diamonds through corrupt channels.
 Though Myanmar now has a democracy, a shortage of recent reporting on Mogok Valley’s ruby mines—a region closed to foreigners during the military’s rule—means we have no evidence that conditions have improved for ruby miners.
 The end of military rule did not put an end to military cronies profiting from jade, and we cannot assume that the same violence and corruption has left the ruby trade.

 Ruby mining has also posed a major threat to biodiversity in Myanmar due to dynamite and large-scale mining equipment.
 Mining operations have caused soil erosion near rivers, and abandoned mining pits endanger wildlife and contribute to the spread of disease.
 Mining companies have also failed to restore the environment after mining, leaving landscapes razed and unsafe for local residents.
 Environmental destruction comes with gemstone mining around the world, not only in Myanmar.
-Brilliant Earth is committed to addressing these harms by giving back to environmental restoration and protection efforts in mining communities, and only offering gemstones from responsible sources.
+Brilliant Earth is committed to addressing these harms by giving back to environmental restoration and protection efforts in mining communities, and by offering gemstones from responsible sources.
 Unfortunately, at this time, Myanmar is not one of them.

 New Leadership for Myanmar

 After decades of brutal military rule, Myanmar had its first open democratic elections last year, bringing to power Aung San Suu Kyi, a political activist who spent years under house arrest during the military dictatorship.
 Suu Kyi’s plans to improve conditions for the people of Myanmar are a refreshing change.